Perfect Сlimate

 Can a UK citizen buy a property in Greece?

-Yes, a UK citizen can buy a property in Greece, but they may need to obtain residency in order to do so.
+Yes, a UK citizen can buy real estate in Greece, but they may need to obtain residency in order to do so.
 This can be done by staying in Greece for more than 90 days and applying for residency with the local authorities.

 How much does it cost to fly to Greece from the UK?

 The cost of a flight from the UK to Greece can vary depending on the time of year and how far in advance you book.
-However, on average, you can expect to pay around £100-£200 for a one-way ticket.
+However, on average, you can expect to pay around £400 for a round trip.

 What is the average cost of a property in Greece?